livepeer/protocol/README.md

 All tests will be executed via [hardhat](https://hardhat.org/guides/waffle-testing.html).

-Make sure to add relevant API keys inside `.env` file (by copying provided `.env.example`) to assist tests and deployments.
+Make sure to add relevant API keys inside `.env` file (by copying provided `.env.sample`) to assist tests and deployments.

 To run all tests: